adlnet/xapi-profiles/xapi-profiles-spec.md

-`@id` | The identifier or short name of the template, in the form :name `prefLabel` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `allowedSolo` | Optional.
+`@id` | The identifier or short name of the template, in the form :name `prefLabel` | a language map of descriptive names for the Statement Template `definition` | A language map of descriptions of the purpose and usage of the Statement Template `allowedSolo` | *Optional*.
 A boolean, default false.
 If true, this Statement Template can be used as a single statement Implied Pattern (see that section).
 A Statement Template may be both used in Patterns and allowedSolo true.
-`deprecated` | Optional.
+`deprecated` | *Optional*.
 A boolean, default false.
 If true, this Statement Template is deprecated.
 `verb` | *Optional*.
 Verb IRI
 `objectActivityType` | *Optional*.
 Object activity type IRI `contextGroupingActivityType` | *Optional*.
 Array of contextActivities grouping activity type IRIs